 I just have to shake my head at this.
 It totally spells out AMATEUR!
 Sadly, the Client doesn’t have a clue that they paid top dollar for a brand new home inspector with very limited knowledge and skills!

 But Aren’t Some Structural Engineers Also Home Inspectors?

 Sure there are.
-But from what I’ve experienced in the last 17 years in this business is that a Consumer has to be very careful when hiring a Structural Engineer to do a whole home inspection. (just like you would with anyone)
+But from what I’ve experienced in the past in this business is that a Consumer has to be very careful when hiring a Structural Engineer to do a whole home inspection. (just like you would with anyone)

 - state they never go into attics because attics are unsafe to access

 - never enter a crawlspace because the say crawlspaces are unsafe

 - never remove the dead front covers from breaker boxes because they say it’s dangerous